DeniseKelley/ML_face_recognition/README.md

 ## 1. Recognise the face using openCV

 **Face detection using webcam with OpenCV and deep learning.**
-[Tutorial by Adrian Rosebrock] (https://pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/ "Face detection") was used to complete this part of the project.
+[Tutorial by Adrian Rosebrock](https://pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/) was used to complete this part of the project.
 In order to perform fast and accurate face detection with OpenCV a pre-trained deep learniong Caffe model was applied.

-[**Deep Neural Networks samples (dnn)**] (https://github.com/opencv/opencv/tree/master/samples/dnn/face_detector "dnn") for Caffe-based face detector include two files:
+[**Deep Neural Networks samples (dnn)**](https://github.com/opencv/opencv/tree/master/samples/dnn/face_detector) for Caffe-based face detector include two files:

-    *    The *.prototxt* file(s) which define the model architecture (i.e., the layers themselves)
+    *    The **.prototxt** file(s) which define the model architecture (i.e., the layers themselves)
-    *    The *.caffemodel* file which contains the weights for the actual layers
+    *    The **.caffemodel** file which contains the weights for the actual layers

 ![ezgif com-gif-maker(22)](https://user-images.githubusercontent.com/66845312/159154529-ff404036-0efb-4668-ad7f-2a36a0e4c26b.gif)